JohnnyBackus/django-models/README.md

 **In accordance with Lab Instructions:**

-- Tests for home and about urls: status code 200
+- Test for snack_list url: status code 200,
-- Tests for home and about url template use, including ancestor template.
+- Test for base and snack_list url template use, including ancestor template.

 #### Incomplete Tests